KlusterAlert

 Connecting Clusters

 The KlusterAlert agent is a lightweight Helm chart that runs inside your cluster.
-It connects outbound to the SpecLayer ingestion API — no inbound firewall rules required.
+It connects outbound to the KlusterAlert ingestion API.
+No inbound firewall rules required.

 How the agent works

-The agent runs as a single Deployment in the klusteralert namespace.
-It uses the Kubernetes Watch API to stream pod, node, and event changes.
-All traffic goes outbound over HTTPS to api.speclayer.net on port 443.
-No data is stored on the node — the agent is stateless.
+The agent runs as a single Deployment in the klusteralert-agent namespace.
+It uses the Kubernetes API to list pods and check their status every 60 seconds.
+Issues are pushed outbound over HTTPS to the KlusterAlert ingestion API on port 443.
+No data is stored on the node.
+The agent is stateless.

 Full Helm values reference